Global Myopia Awareness Coalition

 About the Global Myopia Awareness Coalition

-The Global Myopia Awareness Coalition (GMAC), formed in early 2019, is composed of leading ophthalmic companies and eye health associations that agree on a clear need for greater public awareness about childhood myopia.
+The Global Myopia Awareness Coalition (GMAC), formed in early 2019, is composed of leading ophthalmic companies and eye health associations that agree on a clear need for greater public awareness about myopia in children.

 We want to help change the behaviors of parents and encourage them to do the same with their children.
 We hope to make parents of myopic children more receptive to recommendations from their eye care professionals, and to increase the time children spend outdoors and decrease the time they spend on screens.
 And lastly, we seek to influence policy at the national and global level to make clinical and health promotion activities possible.

-Promote public awareness of childhood myopia as a treatable disease and encourage parents to regularly get comprehensive eye exams for their children
+Promote public awareness of myopia in children as a treatable disease and encourage parents to regularly get comprehensive eye exams for their children

 Our focus is squarely on public education—not clinical discussion, doctor education or treatment options.
 We do not offer opinions on preferred treatment methods or which type of doctor should treat pediatric myopia.